<p align="center"> <img src="https://s3.amazonaws.com/ohmyzsh/oh-my-zsh-logo.png" alt="Oh My Zsh"> </p>

 Using Oh My Zsh

-If you spot a plugin (or several) that you would like to use with Oh My Zsh, you will need to edit the
+Once you spot a plugin (or several) that you'd like to use with Oh My Zsh, you'll need to enable them in the

-~/.zshrc file.
-Once you open it with your favorite editor, you'll see a spot to list all the plugins that you'd like Oh My Zsh to load in initialization.
+$HOME directory.
+Open it with your favorite text editor and you'll see a spot to list all the plugins you want to load.

 plugins=(git bundler osx rake ruby)